digidem/digital-democracy.org/_posts/blog/2019-08-09-samsung-update.md

 excerpt: "In January 2019, Digital Democracy received a grant from SamsungNEXT to help build components for local-first peer-to-peer mapping technology.
 This is a brief summary of what we've been focused on using this grant."
 ---

-In January 2019, [Digital Democracy](https://digital-democracy.org) received a grant from SamsungNEXT to help us build components for local-first peer-to-peer mapping technology.
+In January 2019, Digital Democracy [received a grant from Samsung NEXT](https://samsungnext.com/whats-next/category/podcasts/decentralization-samsung-next-stack-zero-grant-recipients/).
+With this grant, we aimed to further develop important features and bug fixes on Mapeo, a peer-to-peer collaborative mapping program.
 This is a brief summary of what we've been focused on using this grant.

 # Development of core components